Aspasia

 Marble portrait herm identified by an inscription as Aspasia, possibly copied from her grave.

-Aspasia (/æˈspeɪʒ(i)ə, -ziə, -ʃə/; Ἀσπασία /el/; c.
+Aspasia (Note: /æˈspeɪʒ(i)ə, -ziə, -ʃə/; Ἀσπασία /el/) (c.
 470 – after 428 BC (Note: Aspasia's date of birth and death are uncertain.
 Her birthdate is inferred to be c.
-470 BC based on the birthdates of her children; nothing is known of her life after her supposed relationship with Lysicles (429–428 BC).)) was a metic woman in Classical Athens.
-Born in Miletus, she moved to Athens and began a relationship with the statesman Pericles, with whom she had a son named Pericles the Younger.
-According to the traditional historical narrative, she worked as a courtesan and was tried for asebeia (impiety), though modern scholars have questioned the factual basis for either of these claims, which both derive from ancient comedy.
+470 BC based on the birthdates of her children; nothing is known of her life after her supposed relationship with Lysicles (429–428 BC).)) was a metic woman who lived in Classical Athens.
+Born in Miletus, she moved to Athens and began a relationship with the statesman Pericles.
+According to the traditional historical narrative, she worked as a hetaira, though modern scholars have questioned the factual basis for this claim, which derives from ancient comedy.
 Though Aspasia is one of the best-attested women from the Greco-Roman world, and the most important woman in the history of fifth-century Athens, almost nothing is certain about her life.

-Aspasia was portrayed in Old Comedy as a prostitute and madam, and in ancient philosophy as a teacher and rhetorician.
-She has continued to be a subject of both visual and literary artists until the present.
+Aspasia's relationship with Pericles began between 452 and 441 BC.
+Both ancient and modern scholars have variously described her as Pericles's concubine and as his de jure or de facto wife.
+They had a son, Pericles the Younger; Pericles may also have defended her against a charge of asebeia (impiety) recorded in traditional accounts of Aspasia's life.
+As with her status as a courtesan, this narrative may also stem from Athenian comedy, and several modern scholars have questioned its historicity.
+After Pericles's death in 429 BC, she is believed to have married the politician Lysicles; nothing is known of Aspasia's life after his death in 428 BC.

+Athenian writers of Old Comedy portrayed Aspasia as a prostitute and madam, with improper and excessive control over Pericles; this approach was also adopted by the Roman-era biographer Plutarch.
+Ancient philosophical writers portrayed her as a skilled rhetorician and philosopher; she may have been a model for the character of Diotima in the Symposium of Plato.
+Early modern receptions of Aspasia generally followed this latter approach, though Plutarch's characterisation of her became more prominent in nineteenth-century portrayals of her.
 From the twentieth century, she has been portrayed as both a sexualised and sexually liberated woman, and as a feminist role model fighting for women's rights in ancient Athens.